 Here, Appellants concede that they did not request a binding instruction.
 (See Appellants' Brief, at 28).
 Additionally, they fail to claim, and our review of the record does not reveal, that they moved for a directed verdict at the close of the evidence.
 See Pa.R.C.P.
 226(b); (see also N.T.
 Trial, 1/15/13, at 143).
 Accordingly, the trial court properly found that Appellants waived their post-trial motion for a JNOV.
 (See Trial Ct.
-Op., at 2); see also Thomas Jefferson University, supra at 570.

-Additionally, regarding Appellants' weight of the evidence challenge, we observe that in their post-sentence motion, they appear to confuse sufficiency and weight of the evidence in that they titled their issue as a sufficiency challenge, but then argued that the jury verdict was "against the weight of the evidence."
-(Post-Sentence Motion, 1/25/13, at 20).
-Also, a review of their post-sentence brief reveals that they did not expressly argue that they were entitled to a new trial, but they summarily sought one on the basis of the trial court's evidentiary rulings, not because the jury verdict was against the weight of the evidence.
+Op., at the evidence."
+(Post-Trial Motion, 1/25/13, at 20).
+Also, a review of their post-trial brief reveals that they did not expressly argue that they were entitled to a new trial, but they summarily sought one on the basis of the trial court's evidentiary rulings, not because the jury verdict was against the weight of the evidence.
 (See Memorandum in Support of Post-Trial Motion, 1/23/13, at 3-17).
 Therefore, the weight of the evidence argument is waived.
 See In re Estate of Smaling, 80 A.3d 485, 490-91 (Pa.
 Super.
-2013) (en banc).